Effect of Stress on Disease Activity among Systemic Lupus Erythematosus Patients: A Descriptive Cross-Sectional Study

 Quantitative Study(ies)

-Objectives: A cross-sectional study examines the effect of stress on disease activity.
-Study the link between stress and disease activity and investigates the relationship between demographic factors, stress, and SLE disease activity.
+Objective: A cross-sectional study examines the effect of stress on disease activity.
+Study the link between stress and disease activity and investigate the relationship between demographic factors, stress, and SLE disease activity.
 Examines which demographic features affect these study variables.

-Methods: Stress levels were assessed using the Perceived Stress Scale (PSS-14), while disease activity was measured using SLEDAI-24 scores.
+Methods and Materials: Stress levels were assessed using the Perceived Stress Scale (PSS-14), while disease activity was measured using SLEDAI-24 scores.
 Spearman’s correlation analyzed links between stress, demographic factors, and clinical indicators.
 Linear regression evaluated the impact of stress on disease activity.
-Alcohol use was omitted due to lack of data.
+Alcohol use was omitted due to a lack of data.
 Statistical significance was set at p < 0.05.

-Conclusion: Stress greatly increases SLE disease activity in Iraqi patients with socioeconomic factors like smoking and low income contributing to increased risk.
-Psychotropic drugs reduce inflammation, which emphasizes the importance of include mental health and socioeconomic assistance into SLE care plans.
+Conclusion: Stress greatly increases SLE disease activity in Iraqi patients, with socioeconomic factors like smoking and low income contributing to increased risk.
+Psychotropic drugs reduce inflammation, which emphasizes the importance of including mental health and socioeconomic assistance in SLE care plans.